 While nonprofits often rely on grants from a single source or large-scale event to raise money, crowdfunding allows you to collect small donations from many sources.
 Statistics Canada reports that just over 24 million Canadians donate about $12.8 billion to charity each year.
 But thanks to the worldwide reach of the Internet, and specialized crowdsourcing websites like GoFundMe® and CanadaHelps, crowdfunding can raise incredible amounts.
-More than 1.7 million Canadians have used CanadaHelps to donate more than $907 million to charities.
+More than 1.7 million Canadians have used CanadaHelps to donate more than $907 million to charities, according to the organization.
 And in just over two weeks, about 140,000 donors from around the world gave more than $15 million through GoFundMe to help survivors of the Humboldt Broncos accident.
 With some helpful tips and a few nonprofit promotional items, you can get the most out of your crowdfunding campaign.

 Give thanks for donations